Experimental demonstration of input-output indefiniteness in a single quantum device

-A bidirectional quantum device can be used in two alternative input-output directions, giving rise either to the transformation $\map C$ (forward process) or to the transformation $\Theta (\map C)$ (backward process).
-In addition, quantum mechanics allows for setups that coherently control the input-output direction, such as the setup shown in Figure \ref{fig:qflip}.
-Mathematically, the possible setups that use a given bidirectional device are described by higher-order maps $\map S$ that transform the input channel $\map C$ into a new quantum channel $\map S (\map C)$, describing the overall state transformation achieved by the setup.
-Such higher-order maps are known as quantum supermaps \cite{chiribella2008transforming,chiribella2009theoretical,chiribella2013quantum}.
-In turn, a supermap $\map S$ can be described by a positive operator $S$, acting on the tensor product Hilbert space $\spc H_{A_{\rm I}} \otimes \spc H_{A_{\rm O}} \otimes \spc H_{B_{\rm I}} \otimes \spc H_{B_{\rm O}}$, where $\spc H_{A_{\rm I}}$ ($\spc H_{A_{\rm O}}$) is the Hilbert space of the input (output) system of the initial channel $\map C$, while $\spc H_{B_{\rm I}}$ ($\spc H_{B_{\rm O}}$) is the Hilbert space of the input (output) system of the final channel $\map S (\map C)$ (see Methods for the details).
-Note that, since the original device $\map C$ transforms a given quantum system into itself, the Hilbert spaces $\spc H_{A_{\rm I}}$ and $\spc H_{A_{\rm O}}$ have the same dimension, hereafter denoted by $d_A$.
+In principle, quantum mechanics allows for setups that coherently control the input-output direction, such as the setup shown in Fig. \ref{fig:qflip}(d).
+We now develop a method for witnessing input-output indefiniteness in the laboratory.
+A witness for a given quantum resource, such as entanglement \cite{GUHNE2009Entanglement}, indefinite causal order \cite{araujo2015witnessing}, and causal connection \cite{milz2022resource}, is an observable quantity that distinguishes between resourceful and non-resourceful setups \cite{Chitambar2019Quantum}.
+In our case, the non-resourceful setups are those that use the device in a well-defined direction.
+Setups that use it in the forward (backward) mode are described by a suitable set of positive operators, denoted by $\set{S}_{\rm fwd}$ ($\set{S}_{\rm bwd}$).
+The explicit characterization of these operators is provided in the Appendices \cite{SM}.
+For the following discussion, it will suffice to know that they act on the tensor product Hilbert space $\spc H_{A_{\rm I}} \otimes \spc H_{A_{\rm O}} \otimes \spc H_{B_{\rm I}} \otimes \spc H_{B_{\rm O}}$, where $\spc H_{A_{\rm I}}$ ($\spc H_{A_{\rm O}}$) is the Hilbert space of the input (output) system of the device, while $\spc H_{B_{\rm I}}$ ($\spc H_{B_{\rm O}}$) is the Hilbert space of the input (output) system of the overall process obtained by inserting the device into the setup.